A Guide to Common Law Relationships in British Columbia

 Common Law Relationships in British Columbia

-What Are Common Law Relationships in British Columbia?
+What Defines Common Law Relationships in British Columbia

 A common law relationship refers to two unmarried people living together in a marriage-like partnership.
-Under British Columbia’s Family Law Act, couples who cohabit for over two years or have a child together are considered common law spouses.
+Under British Columbia’s Family Law Act, you are considered common law spouses for property division and spousal support if you meet one of two conditions:

 • Living together continuously for over two years in a marriage-like relationship

-• Having a child together, even if living together for under two years
+• Or having a child together, even if living together for under two years

 • Cohabiting under one roof